-We’ve been starting to take look at some of the varied outcomes for Kitchener men war broke out.
+We’ve been starting to take a look at some of the varied outcomes for Kitchener men when war broke out.

 I particularly wanted to get some information uploaded about the Dunera voyage, which has now been started.
 We’ve had a few Australian families in touch, so this has been an important area to get underway.